 Important: D3 requires magnesium that not seldom is deficient

 Vitamin D3 and Magnesium are mutually dependent in many respects.
 Magnesium deficiency may nullify the effects of D3 and vice versa.
 So you need to ensure that you are not magnesium deficient, which is not uncommon among vegetarians according to my experience.
 This may seem surprising because many vegetables as well as seeds and nuts contain good amounts of magnesium.
 I think this has two major reasons:

-- Vegetarians often have a craze for full-corn grains, as found in Muesli and full-corn bread.
+- Vegetarians often have a craze for fibre rich hulled grains, as found in Muesli and full-fibre bread.
 However, the hulls of all grains, including rice, contains a substance that effectively binds important minerals including magnesium, zink and iron.
 The same goes for the hulls of beans, especially soy beans.
 The content of phytic acid decreases with soaking, fermentation and cooking.
 Muesli is especially rich in phytic acid, because it has not been processed and it often contains bran that is very rich in this "mineraleliminator".

 The most common "Vitamin D" variety is not very effective

 Don't take vitamin D2 (ergocalciferol) which is the common version sold at drugstores (sadly enough also in drops for babies).
 Vitamin D2 is only 1030% as effective in raising 25hydroxyvitamin D blood levels compared to vitamin D3, leading the authors of a recent study conclude,